Upiór: In Turkic culture

-The ubir (Chuvash: Вупăр (Vupăr) or Вупкăн (Vupkăn), Tatar: Убыр, Turkish: Ubır, Bashkir: Убыр (Obır)) of Turkic mythology is a mythological or folkloric being very similar to the Slavic upiór.
+The ubir (Chuvash: Вупăр (Vupăr) or Вупкăн (Vupkăn), Tatar: Убыр, Turkish: Obur, Bashkir: Убыр (Obır)) of Turkic mythology is a mythological or folkloric being very similar to the Slavic upiór.
 Ubirs subsist by feeding on the life essence (generally in the form of blood) of living creatures, regardless of whether it is an undead person or being.

 Ubirs were usually reported as bloated in appearance, and ruddy, dark in colour; these characteristics were often attributed to the recent drinking of blood.
 The causes of vampiric generation were many and varied in original folklore.
 Ubirs are reanimated corpses that kill living creatures to absorb life essence from their victims.

 Tales of supernatural beings consuming the blood or flesh of the living have been found in nearly every culture around the world for many centuries.
 Almost every nation has associated blood drinking with some kind of revenant or demon, or in some cases a deity.
 A story is told about blood drinking in the Epic of Ural-Batyr.
 Once, when the parents were gone hunting, Shulgen challenged Ural to drink the blood of an animal left by their parents at home.
 Ural refused to do it, and Shulgen drank the blood himself.
 Their parents cursed their son Shulgen and rejected him.